LYN FARRELL

 WELCOME TO MY WRITING & MY WEBSITE

 Welcome and thank you for looking at my website.
-My long-held hopes of becoming an author came true in 2013 with the publication of "One Dog Too Many" by Camel Press.
+My long-held hopes of becoming an author came true in 2014 with the publication of "One Dog Too Many" by Camel Press.
 I love hearing from readers so email me anytime at [email protected].
 Interested in learning more about me as a person and an author?
-Please check out the "About" Page.
+Please check out the "Author Bio" Page.

 Author